arunchauhan8991/Major-Backend-Project/Readme.md

 });
 ```

-### uploding file from server to cloud using cloudinary
+### Uploding file from server to cloud using cloudinary

 ```javascript
 import { v2 as cloudinary } from "cloudinary";